CTCMS-UQ/dofulator/README.md

 ## Citation

-When using dofulator in published work, please cite the following paper:
+When using dofulator in published work, please cite the following:
-1. S. Sanderson, S. R. Tee, and D. J. Searles; Local Temperature Measurement in Molecular Dynamics Simulations with Rigid Constraints *Journal of Chemical Theory and Computation* **2024** *20* (23), 10615–10624.
+1. S. Sanderson, S. R. Tee, and D. J. Searles; Local Temperature Measurement in Molecular Dynamics Simulations with Rigid Constraints. *Journal of Chemical Theory and Computation* **2024** *20* (23), 10615–10624.
 DOI: [10.1021/acs.jctc.4c00957](https://doi.org/10.1021/acs.jctc.4c00957)
+2. S. Sanderson, S. Alosious, and D. J. Searles; Dofulator: A Tool for Calculating Degrees of Freedom of Atoms in Molecules with Geometry Constraints. *Available at SSRN* **2025**, DOI: [10.2139/ssrn.5187317](http://dx.doi.org/10.2139/ssrn.5187317)